Military colours, standards and guidons: Yugoslavia and post-Yugoslav nations

 The first Yugoslav military colours came about when the Kingdom of Yugoslavia was established in 1918.
 These were the square versions of the Flag of the Kingdom of Yugoslavia with the state coat of arms and the motto of the Yugoslav Royal Army.
 The unit names were attached to a ribbon at the pole.
 The colours were inspired by the military colours of Serbia and of the Croat, Slovene and Bosnian military units of resistance against Austria-Hungary during the First World War.

 With the birth of the communist Partisans in 1941 in time for the Second World War, their flags showed the same Pan-Slavic colours on them (arranged according to nationality) but this time a red star was added in the middle.
 The naval units had a different ensign used and these flags became the basis for the military colours of Democratic Federal Yugoslavia at the time of its 1943 proclamation.

 By the time, these flags had the unit name on the pole pennants and were gold fringed.
 The Partisan General Staff had their own version of it.

 Post-war colours (from 1947, when the nation became a Federal People's Republic) used various flag design with the Yugoslav People's Army motto in Serbo-Croatian (For the freedom and independence of the socialist fatherland) both in Cyrillic and Latin and differed per unit or service arm of the YPA, but was longer and were gold fringed.
 Just as before, the unit name stayed on the attached ribbon.
 Both the Flag of Yugoslavia and the flag of the League of Communists of Yugoslavia were used as National Colours in parades.
 Unique colours were issued to the Navy, to YPA reserve units and the Territorial Defence Forces of the republics.

-Today all the nations comprising the former Yugoslavia have separate colour traditions per armed forces, but keep their unique appearance.
+Today all the nations of the former Yugoslavia have separate colour traditions per armed forces, but keep their unique appearance.